nychealth/EH-dataportal/content/data-stories/sanitation/index.md

 Sanitation is a long-standing issue in East Harlem, and there's a history of community organizing for better conditions.
 In the 1960s, the Puerto Rican activist group the Young Lords organized the Garbage Offensive, barricading major roads with uncollected trash to protest the City's neglect of the neighborhood and force government to address the problem.

-Today, here's how New Yorkers can help improve sanitation:
+Today, New York can help improve sanitation:

-* You can call your [local elected officials](https://council.nyc.gov/districts/) and tell them you need more trash service in the neighborhood.
+* Call your [local elected officials](https://council.nyc.gov/districts/) and tell them you need more trash service in the neighborhood.
 They often do listen to calls and concerns from their constituents.
 * Attend Community Board meetings — discuss your complaints with your neighbors and encourage the Community Board to take action.
-* And the City listens to complaints made through 311.
-You can [report rat sightings](https://portal.311.nyc.gov/article/?kanumber=KA-01107) or [missed trash service collection](https://portal.311.nyc.gov/article/?kanumber=KA-01788) to 311.
+* File a request on 311.
+You can [report rat sightings](https://portal.311.nyc.gov/article/?kanumber=KA-01107) or [missed trash service collection](https://portal.311.nyc.gov/article/?kanumber=KA-01788).
 These 311 reports generate complaint data that can help improve conditions in your neighborhood.

 Check the Rat Information Portal [www.nyc.gov/rats](www.nyc.gov/rats) for rat inspection data or [Rat Indexing](https://www.nyc.gov/site/doh/health/health-topics/rat-maps-and-data-rat-indexing.page) for more comprehensive data.